exakat/exakat-docs/Reference/Rules.rst

 * :ref:`The (unset) cast is no longer supported <cast-unset-usage>`
 * :ref:`The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence <concat-and-addition>`
 * :ref:`The behavior of unparenthesized expressions containing both '.' and '>>'/'<<' will change in PHP 8: '<<'/'>>' will take a higher precedence <concat-and-addition>`
-* :ref:`The each() function is deprecated.
-This message will be suppressed on further calls <php-7.2-removed-functions>`
 * :ref:`The magic method x\:\:__call() must have public visibility <magic-visibility>`
 * :ref:`The parent constructor was not called: the object is in an invalid state <must-call-parent-constructor>`
 * :ref:`Too few arguments to function Foo\:\:Bar(), 1 passed <wrong-number-of-arguments-in-methods>`